 Underwear

-Ok, it's getting tedious, but I'm a big ExOfficio fan here, too.
+I'm a big ExOfficio fan here, too.
 Cool, washable, and quick drying.
 And yes, I'm a boxers kind of guy.

 Pants–go for durable over light weight

 I varied here from the pure concern for cool and bought tough Carhartt Men's Rugged Flex Rigby Dungarees.
 If you're walking through the bush, keep in mind that the animals and bugs aren't the only things that are aggressive.
 It seems that most African plants have thorns, or at least pointy brittle branches.
 And the grasses often have little serrations.
 So, all that requires something tougher than the typical nylon blend travel pants.
-Remember, too, when choosing all your clothes, to pick colors other than blue or black.
-Those colors attract tsetse flies.
-Really.
-The Malawian park service actually hangs poisoned blue/black cloths on the trees in the park to attract tsetse flies.
+It's a good idea to bring two pairs of pants, just in case.

 Gaiters